Continual Lie algebras determined by chain complexes: The algebra of differential relations from a chain complex

-where brackets mean the ordinary commutator.
-It is known that the introduction of the commutator with respect to the original multiplication of an algebra transfers it into a Lie algebra when Jacobi conditions are satisfied.
-In our case we show that the exterior differential algebra $\mathcal C$ defined above being supplied with the orthogonality conditions deliver the structure of a continual Lie algebra,
+where brackets mean the ordinary graded commutator.
+It is known that the introduction of the commutator with respect to the original multiplication of an algebra transfers it into a Lie algebra when the Jacobi conditions are satisfied.
+In our case we show that the differential algebra $\mathcal C$ defined above being supplied with the orthogonality conditions deliver the structure of a continual Lie algebra.
+The setup of this subsection combined with the previous subsection provides us with a proof of the main result of this paper, Theorem \ref{mainpro}.